CatlantiS/brew-lab/README.md

 Check out the <a href="http://docs.mongodb.org/manual/installation/" target="_blank">documentation</a> for installing mongo in your environment.

-You can get nmp with node.js <a href="https://nodejs.org/download/" target="_blank">here</a>.
+You can get npm with Node.js <a href="https://nodejs.org/download/" target="_blank">here</a>.

 Then once you clone the source, run `npm install` in the app root directory.

-If you don't have bower, you can install it with npm, `npm install -g bower` to install it globally.
+If you don't have bower, you can install it with `npm install -g bower` to install it globally.

-Then run bower, `bower install`.
+Then run `bower install`.

 You will need gulp for the task runner, `npm install -g gulp`.